min2ha/ukwa-site/content/target/14850/index.en.md

   "subject": "Scottish Independence Referendum"
 }

-# Facebook: Yes Scotland - Yes Scotland shared a link: 5 natural disasters that beg for climate action

 <p>Yes Scotland share a link to the page "5 natural disasters that beg for climate action" on the Oxfam website at 9.47am on 23rd of Spetember 2014.</p>